helpyio/helpy/README.md

 - **Private Support Discussions (aka tickets):**
 Integrated with inbound email via Sendgrid, Mandrill, Mailgun, etc.
 - **Community Support Forums:** Customers and Agents can both answer questions in a publicly accessible forum.
 You can choose to make forums or posts voteable, and select from 3 layout templates (table, grid or Q&A format).
 Attach images to posts and tickets using Cloudinary.
 - **Voting**: Discussion topics and replies support voting.
-This lets you easily create a "feature requests" forum or allow registered users to vote up the best replies to a question.
+This lets you easily create a "feature requests" forum or allow registered users to vote up the best replies to a question similar to Quora or Stack Exchange
 - **Knowledgebase:** Full text searchable and SEO optimized to help users answer questions before they contact you.
 Supports images hosted on your own CDN or via Cloudinary.
 - **Pre-wired for Google Analytics:**  Using a combination of JS and Measurement Protocol tags, Helpy is prewired to track everything from article satisfaction to what your agents are doing.
 [95% implemented]
 - **Mobile-first:** Support requests come at all times, and Helpy works on all devices out of the box so you can delight customers with prompt answers, from anywhere and at anytime!
-- **Multi-lingual:** At launch the app will is ready to translate and include translations for English and French.
+- **Multi-lingual:** At launch the app will is ready to translate and includes translations for English and French.

 Live Demo
 ---------